jocoio/portfolio2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+This project is managed using npm, install that if you don't have it

 ### Installing

 First clone/download this repo, then